 As a person’s hormones return to normal, and their vagina recovers from any tears or injury during delivery, the itching usually goes away.
 If moisturizers do not help, it is advisable to see a doctor, as there could be an infection.

 It is a myth that bad hygiene causes vaginal infections or vaginal itching during pregnancy.
 Frequent washing or showers will not prevent infections.
-Douching and perfumed soaps may even increase the risk of some infections.

 Strategies that may help prevent vaginal itching during pregnancy include: